 The region’s largest council is showing its support for the armed forces this week.

-Durham County Council will be flying the official armed forces flag at County Hall this week to mark Armed Forces Day on Saturday (June 20) and Reservist Day on Wednesday (June 26).
+Durham County Council will be flying the official armed forces flag at County Hall until this weekend to mark Armed Forces Day on Saturday, 30 June and Reservist Day on Wednesday, 27 June.

-Chairman of the Council, Cllr Katie Corrigan, also hosted a reception for representatives from the armed forces and council employees who serve in the reserve forces.
+Chairman of the Council, Cllr John Lethbridge, will also be hosting a reception for representatives from the armed forces and council employees who serve in the reserve forces.

 The authority signed an Armed Forces Covenant in 2012 stating its commitment to ensuring that serving and former members of the armed forces and their families are treated fairly and are not disadvantaged as a result of their service.